-Recreational Boats.
+Sail and motor boats.
 Thousands of recreational boats are concentrated near the major inbound and outbound Bay shipping lanes.
-While many sailboats and motor boats are on the Bay, particularly on weekends, few near-misses or accidents are reported to the Coast Guard or Vessel Traffic Service.
-A number of reported and unreported near-misses' occur which might be prevented by small boats properly yielding the right-of-way to large vessels that cannot change course.
+While many sailboats and motorboats are on the Bay, particularly on weekends, few near-misses or accidents are reported to the Coast Guard or Vessel Traffic Service.
+A number of reported and unreported near-misses may be prevented by small boats properly yielding the right-of-way to large vessels that cannot change course.